taqitazwar/expense_tracker/README.md

-# Expense Tracker App — COMP4768 Assignment 3
+# Expense Tracker App — Youtube Demo Link: https://youtube.com/shorts/bj0u58oK8ds

 This repo contains a fully‑featured Flutter expense tracker that **meets *all* core and optional requirements** outlined in the assignment: